SolitaryRoad.com

 out in a cold barn on wintry days husking corn from a huge

 pile.
 A very boring, tedius job.
-For several years, in the
+For the first couple years

 years when I was between about 6 and 11, we also raised red